Skip to main content

 Community Engagement - Hartwood Playpark Design a Sign Competition

 The playpark was being used but there was no identity or name for the park.
-Hartwood is a small village with no school, and the CPO designed a competition newsletter and presentation that would be launched during assemblies to the whole school in the two catchment schools for the Hartwood, namely St Patrick’s Primary, Shotts and Allanton Primary, Shotts.
+Hartwood is a small village with no school, and the Community Partnership Officer designed a competition newsletter and presentation that would be launched during assemblies to the whole school in the two catchment schools for Hartwood in Shotts, namely St Patrick’s Primary and Allanton Primary.

-Assemblies took place at the start of June 2025 with the CPO raising awareness of the Local Development programme and how the park came about, that young people were involved in the design of the playpark but that it was now needing a name and a logo for a new sign.
+Assemblies took place at the start of June 2025 with the Community Partnership Officer raising awareness of the Local Development programme and how the park came about, highlighting that young people were involved in the design of the playpark and it now needs a name and logo for a new sign.

-The pupils of St Patrick’s and Allanton knew of the park with some of the young people saying that they use the park on a regular basis.
+The pupils of St Patrick’s and Allanton knew of the park with some of the young people stating they use the park on a regular basis.
 The young people were shown pictures of the park before and after the installation.
-Over eighty young people from both schools entered the competition, during the school summer holidays, the entries were judged and in August 2025, the CPO went out to the schools to give out certificates and announce the winners.
+Over eighty young people from both schools entered the competition, during the school summer holidays and the entries were judged in August 2025.
+On completion, the Community Partnership Officer went out to the schools to announce the winners and present them certificates.

 The standard of the entries was fantastic with pupils from P3 to P7 entering the competition.